dwjoyce/pythonbook/appendices/Python summary.rst

 Built-in functions
 ^^^^^^^^^^^^^^^^^^

-You can see the list of built-in functions by typing ``dir(__builtins__)`` in the interactive shell.
+You can see the list of built-in functions by typing ``dir(__builtins__)`` in the interactive interpreter.
 Here is a list of the most useful ones, particularly the ones we have covered in this book with a brief note and example on each:

   ============== ====================================================================================  =====================
   Name           Description                                                                           Example